 (run in context of K2 Service account).
-This service is supposed to be running and should be able to connect to the K2 database, otherwise K2 Server service will not be able to start.
+This service is supposed to be running and should be able to connect to the K2 database, otherwise the K2 Server service will not be able to start.

-Currently the K2 Configuration Service does not support using of SQL alias where you have edited its appsettings.Production.json configuration file and replaced your SQL alias name with the real SQL server name (including instance name and port if necessary).
+Currently the K2 Configuration Service does not support using of the SQL alias where you have edited its appsettings.Production.json configuration file and replaced your SQL alias name with the real SQL server name (including instance name and port if necessary).

 To resolve this issue you need to perform the following steps:

 You can now just download updated 5.3 installer (5.0004.1000.2) where this problem does not occur.
 Workaround below can still be if you use old 5.3 installation package (5.0004.1000.1).
 More details about fixes included in updated 5.3 installer can be found in the K2 5.3 release notes under "Installer Resolved Items in K2 Five (5.3) (5.0004.1000.2)" section.